carpentries-incubator/ml4bio-workshop/_extras/guide.md

     *This is not machine learning.*

 ## T cells

+### Overall timing:
+Introduce Data: ~3 Min
+ML Workflow:
+    Preprocessing: 7 min
+    Data split: 15 min
+    Training: 10 min
+    Testing then predicting: 5 min

+    5 min - software issues, questions, wiggle room

+### Notes:

+#### Introduce Data:
+    Pretty straightforward, just introduce the task and maybe note how we can see differences but it's difficult and time consuming.

+#### ML Workflow:

+    #### Preprocessing:
+        Here is where it might be food to actually open up the .csv file and show what it looks like raw (or we could just add an image of the csv file to the lesson).
+        Make a note of data terminology here, things like class, sample, instance, etc.
+        Talk about how the size and intensity features were made, how outliers have to be considered, and where in the software to note various stats like the features, number of samples, etc.
+        Note that data preprocessing is very field specific.

+    #### Data splitting:
+        Define and give a basic definition of the data split.
+        Currently the lesson uses the analogy of a student cheating on a test, though that can be changed if there's an analogy you prefer.
+        Generally fist introduce the idea of needing to have a test set, then introduce the concept of needing to further split the data so we can try things out.
+        The idea of this workflow as an experiment, where we are trying to simulate finding new data we want to use the model on, can be a helpful way to frame this concept as well.
+        The validation set split allows us to experiment as much as we want with changing the model and seeing how it affects performance without ever accidentally cheating and peeking at the test answers, the testing set.

 Data leakage scenarios:

+These notes are just guides to how to talk about each of the 3 scenarios.
+Feel no need to follow them exactly.
+Make sure to do the polls for each scenario.

 1. We created a decision tree model to predict whether the compound would inhibit cell growth.
 We trained the model on the 48 available instances, and found that the decision tree was able to predict those instances with an accuracy of 0.96.
 Thus, the decision tree is high performing on this task.

     *This is the improper usage of data.*
     *Clues that can lead us to this conclusion are that there is no mention of splitting the data between a training set and a testing set.*
     *The only information that is provided is that the accuracy was on the same instances that the model was trained with.*
+    *What we need to look for is whether or not the result fo the experiment tells us how the model would perform on new data we collect*
+    *The model already saw whether or not each of these compounds inhibits cell growth.*
+    *So the model already knows the answer to this problem for these 48 instances.*
-    *This accuracy value is not representative of what would be gotten with new data.*
+    *It's going to do better on these than it would on other instances that it hasn't seen the right answer to* *This accuracy value is not representative of what would be gotten with new data.*

 2. We trained 36 different models, each using a different combination of hyperparameters.
 We trained each model on 80% of the data, withholding 20% of the data to test each model.
 We present the highest performing model here to show the effectiveness of machine learning on this task.

     *In this example, we do see that there is a split between the training set and the testing set.*
+    *This is better than the last scenario, since a test set was used to test the model.*
     *However, the testing set was used to select the best of the 36 models instead of a validation set.*
     *Thus, information from the testing set has __leaked__ into creating the model.*
+    *It could be that the best model just performs best on that particular test set, not in general.*
     *The models performance is thus likely inflated.*

 3. We split the data into training and testing sets of 80% and 20%, and further split the training set into a training and validation set.
 We trained 200 models on the training data, and chose the best-performing model based on performance on the validation set.
 After choosing and training the model, we found that the model had an accuracy of 0.93 on the testing set.